mikibakaiki/processing-payment-challenge/README.md

 4. Mailpit, which allows us to view the email notifications that will be sent.
 Available at `http://localhost:8025/`
 5. Redis, which handles the queues.
 6. Redis Commander, a Redis UI.
 Available at `http://localhost:6379/`
+7. Vite, which is running the Vue app.
+Available at `http://localhost:5173/`
+8. Caddy, which allows for https with Laravel [OPTIONAL - was an experiment]

 ## Basic Architecture and Performance